12 Fun Activities for your 3-6 Month Old

 Baby Development 3-6 Months

-In our last post we talked about playing with you 0-3 month old.
-Now, we can skip forward a few months and talk about ways to play with your 3-6 month old and what is going on in their world.
+In our last post, we talked about playing with your 0-3 month old.
+Now, we can skip forward a few months and talk about how to play with your 3-6 month old and what is going on in their world.

-You baby isn’t quite so sleepy anymore and is more engaged with the world around him.
-Let’s look at what other accomplishments that your baby makes in this time period, which affects how you play with them!
+Your baby isn’t quite so sleepy anymore and is more engaged with the world around him.
+Let’s look at what other accomplishments your baby makes in this time period, which affects how you play with them!

 - Rolls in both directions